re-js/reactive-box/README.md

 And the last one is a reaction subscriber.
 It provides the possibility to subscribe to change any set of reactive containers.
 It can be run again after the listener was called.

+- It's designed to make [dirty reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Dirty_reads) impossible - your reactions will only be called when there is a consistent state for them to run on. _Such is known as dependency tracking or a diamond problem._

+- It runs calculations synchronously.

 Below we will talk about more high level abstraction, to the world of React and integration reactive-box into, for best possibilities together!

 Basic usage examples: